 Skills West provides advice on:

 - New apprenticeship standards and funding, covering 90 per cent of training costs

 - The best training solutions for your business

 - Relevant training providers

 - How to attract and retain the best people

 - How to raise the profile of your employment opportunities

 The service is a partnership with the Western Training Provider Network and local and national training providers.
-The programme is funded by the European Social Fund and Skills Funding Agency and commissioned by the West of England Local Enterprise Partnership.
+The programme is funded by the European Social Fund and Education & Skills Funding Agency and commissioned by the West of England Local Enterprise Partnership.